frankaemika/docs/source/ros_introduction.rst

     interfaces, do not simply command zero velocity in ``stopping``.
 Since it might be called while the robot is still moving, it would be equivalent to commanding a jump in velocity leading to very high resulting torques.
-In this case it would be better to keep the same velocity and stop the controller than sending zeros and let the FRANKA CONTROLLER handle the slowdown.
+In this case it would be better to keep the same velocity and stop the controller than sending zeros and let the Control handle the slowdown.

 Your controller class must be exported correctly with ``pluginlib`` which requires adding: